top of page

 Land Acquisition

-The power plant acquires a land of 6.2 acres at Balier Maath, Truck Road under Chandpur Sadar Upazila in Chandpur District of Bangladesh (according to the Google Earth).
+The power plant acquires a land of 6.2 acres at Balier Maath, Truck Road under Chandpur Sadar Upazila in Chandpur District of Bangladesh (according to Google Earth).

 Finance